 - What is important to me?

 - Why is it so important to me?

 - How would I most like to spend my time?

-My priorities have become the sifter of all the things.
-It’s how I decide how to spend my time, what to keep and what to let go of.
+Let your priorities become a sifter of all the things.
+Use them to decide how to spend your time, what to keep and what to let go of.
 Sifting is not an easy process, because it means drawing lines, creating boundaries and saying no.

-My life has drastically changed because of goal planning.
-One of my favorite, if not my very favorite goal planners is the Powersheets Intentional Goal Planner.
+One of my favorite, if not my very favorite goal planners, is the Powersheets Intentional Goal Planner.
 It’s an excellent tool filled with wisdom, love, and guidance.
 You’ll learn to cultivate an intentional life.
 The whole process pulls you into goodness and mercy.